ahwkuepper/portfolios/README.md

 pip install .
 ```

-in the `portfolio` directory, or execute
+in the repository directory, or execute

 ```sh